Filter Review · April 17, 2026

 The realistic expectation

 A ZeroWater pitcher is probably better than a Brita at microplastic capture because of the denser resin bed and finer final screen.
 But “probably better than a Brita” is not “as good as RO.”
-An RO membrane has a pore size around 0.0001 µm.
+A reverse osmosis membrane has a pore size around 0.0001 µm.
 No pitcher filter gets remotely close to that.

 If microplastics are your specific concern, RO is the right investment.
 If you're on a budget and want to reduce TDS and chlorine and probably some microplastics at a pitcher price, a ZeroWater will do more than a Brita.